Archie9010/Quiz/README.md

 ## Credits

-* The Idea for this project was taken from youtube videos tutorials and love math project.
+* The inspiration for this project came from YouTube videos and the love math project.

 ### Content